Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] return on investment

 #### Q8.
 Why should you apply Weighted Shortest Job First?
-- [x] to maximize the return on investment
+- [ ] to maximize the return on investment
-- [ ] to determine the economic sequencing of the backlog
+- [x] to determine the economic sequencing of the backlog
 - [ ] to visualize queue length
 - [ ] to fulfill a commitment to quality

+<details><summary>Explanation</summary><p>

+Weighted Shortest Job First (WSJF) is a prioritization model used to sequence jobs (eg., Features, Capabilities, and Epics) to produce the maximum economic benefit.
+In a flow-based system, priorities are updated continuously to provide the best economic outcomes.
+Job sequencing, rather than individual job return on investment, produces the best result.
+To that end, WSJF is used to prioritize backlogs by calculating the relative CoD and job size (a proxy for the duration). [(Source)](https://www.scaledagileframework.com/wsjf/)

+</p></details>

 #### Q9.
 You have classified the features in your backlog according to risk and value.
 Which features should the development team work on first?
 - [ ] low-value and high-risk
-- [ ] high-value and high-risk
+- [x] high-value and high-risk
-- [x] high-value and low-risk
+- [ ] high-value and low-risk
 - [ ] low-value and low-risk

+<details><summary>Explanation</summary><p>

+It is suggested that high business value, high-risk items are worked on first.
+While that may seem counterintuitive, the earlier this work is done, the sooner the team will move to mitigate the issues and unknowns—leading to a higher quality product.
+If there's a failure, it will occur early and relatively inexpensively. [(Source)](https://agilescrumguide.com/blog/files/tag-product-backlog---business-value-and-risk.html)

+</p></details>

 #### Q10.
 In the Scaled Agile Framework, what is the role of Enablers?
 - [x] They help extend the Architectural Runway.